hhas/SwiftAutomation/doc-source/3 a-quick-tutorial.md

 The front TextEdit document should now contain the text "Hello World".

-Because the above expression is a bit unwieldy to write, SwiftAE allows it to be written in a more elegant OO-like format as a special case, where the `set()` command is called upon the document's object specifier:
+Because the above expression is a bit unwieldy to write, SwiftAutomation allows it to be written in a more elegant OO-like format as a special case, where the `set()` command is called upon the document's object specifier:

     doc.text.set(to: "Hello World")